robgough/bullet_journal/readme.md

 nvim $(ruby bullet_journal.rb today)
 ```

-This might have limited utility for the moment, but can be used inside zsh functions (this matches my current functionality.
+This might have limited utility for the moment, but can be used inside zsh functions (this matches my current functionality) and is intended to be replaced in the future.

 ## To Do